Booms, Busts, and Government Stimulated Demand

 • The inability of people to get loans or refinance demolished the housing market, making it even harder for those in trouble to sell, even at a loss.
 Foreclosures cascaded further.
 This tanked the housing prices and caused the very foreclosures they were intended to prevent.
 People who would have gladly sold their homes or refinanced were foreclosed on instead.
 The banks were nothing but a Ponzi scheme.

-• Bush realized his legacy was threatened, and that the collapse of the American banking system would be put at his feet.
+• George W. Bush realized his legacy was threatened, and that the collapse of the American banking system would be put at his feet.
 He abandoned any pretense of free market and crafted the largest corporate bailouts in history.

 From the wiki: “fractional reserve banking benefits the economy by providing regulators with powerful tools for manipulating the money supply, interest rates, and government debt creation.
 From a Keynesian point of view this debt creation provides governments with much greater latitude to stimulate the economy through government spending.”